Universal-Team/db/docs/_3ds/retroarch.md

   <li>MENU/SOUNDS: Scroll sound fixes.
 Correctly get list size in xmb.c for playing
-  scrolling sound when switching categories, play the scrolling sound when pressing cancel in ozone, play the sound when scrolling with ZL and ZR, play the correct sound when scrolling with L- MIYOO: L3/R3 support for Dingux Gamepad controller device.</li>
+  scrolling sound when switching categories, play the scrolling sound when pressing cancel in ozone, play the sound when scrolling with ZL and ZR, play the correct sound when scrolling with L</li>

   <li>MENU/WIDGETS: Show square sized widget on volume mute.
 Volume widget is currently
   fixed size always, and thus showing a lot of empty space when muting, therefore shorten the box to icon size only when muting.</li>

+  <li>MIYOO: L3/R3 support for Dingux Gamepad controller device.</li>

   <li>NETWORKING: Call ssl_socket_close for SSL sockets</li>